Drafted by the Euclid Consortium Diversity Committee, approved by the Euclid Consortium Board

 The ECB will seek to resolve such formal complaints in a prompt manner, ideally within 2 months of the receipt of the complaint.

 Should a party seek to appeal the decision of the ECB investigation, then such appeal should be made within one month of the communication of the decision.
 The appeal will be heard by the remaining members of the ECB, excluding those who are conflicted or recused and those who were in the original investigative group.
 At this point, manifestly all names and details must be revealed to the rest of the ECB, who will treat the matter confidentially.

-In no circumstance does the EC Code of Conduct supplant laws or institutional policies or requirement to which members of the EC or home institutions are subject, including reporting requirements these individuals or entities may have.
+If the complaint includes a violation of law, the complainer is encouraged to ask for legal advice in EC institutions when this is available.
+In no circumstance does the EC Code of Conduct supplant laws or institutional policies or requirements to which members of the EC or home institutions are subject, including reporting requirements these individuals or entities may have.
 It is understood that EC members may report allegation of violations to home institutions, government agencies, or local authorities for investigation per applicable laws, regulations, and policies.
 Further, it is understood that some ECB members may opt to recuse themselves due to these external policies and laws.

 It is important to protect individuals from false, unsubstantiated, or inaccurate accusations.
 It is a violation of the Code of Conduct to knowingly provide false information, knowingly make a false report of suspected misconduct or a subsequent false report of retaliation, or knowingly provide false answers or information in response to an ongoing investigation.

 Retaliation toward a member who pursues any of these options, or toward anyone assisting either in the conflict resolution process or in the investigation of a formal complaint, is a violation of this Code.